ananthu-asokkumar/ixigo-thugs/README.md

 ![](Frontend/ixigo/public/bookingpage.PNG)

-4. After adding details of traveller ,the user can go to the checkout details , on click of checkout will take the user to payments page.This is the payment gateway where the user has to provide the card details and make the payment and confir their tickets.
+4. After adding details of traveller ,the user can go to the checkout details , on click of checkout will take the user to payments page.This is the payment gateway where the user has to provide the card details and make the payment and confirm their tickets.
 ![](Frontend/ixigo/public/paymentpage.PNG)

-5. Once the payment is done and the order is successfully placed and it will redirect from the payment page and after 3 seconds it will redirect the user to the home page of the website.
+5. Once the payment is done and the use will get booking confirmation message and it will redirect from the payment page and after 3 seconds it will redirect the user to the home page of the website.